ericsilberstein1/learn-nanochat/readme.md

 #### Future potential challenges, things to look up, questions, and todo
 * Evaluate the tokenizer similar to `scripts/tok_eval.py`.

-* Understand the KV cache including how much compute is saved by it
+* Understand the KV cache including how much compute is saved by it (first part done, see challenge 20)

 * Why do we apply rotary embeddings to q and k but not v?
 What if we applied it only to one?
 Or all three?